Rads-Nana/JustEatAPI/README.md

 ● During this project, there were several assumptions made:
 - The rating used was assumed to be the star rating
-- The address provided on the displayed data was assumed to be just the postcode, opposed to the full address
+- The address provided on the displayed data was assumed to be just the postcode, as opposed to the full address
 - This application is based on UK restaurants only

 **Include any improvements you’d make to your solution:**
 - I would improve the presentation of the data which is displayed in the terminal
-- I would provide more accurate and clear error handling messages
+- I would provide more accurate and clear error-handling messages
-- I would add additional error messages to account for invalid postcodes, prompting the user to double-check the postcode has been entered correctly
+- I would add additional error messages to account for invalid postcodes, prompting the user to double-check that the postcode has been entered correctly